When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 Groups max out at 1,024 participants, and everyone shares the same conversation feed.

-Admins can add or remove people and control who can post, but there are no roles, no advanced permissions, and no subchannels.
+Admins can add or remove people and control who can post, but there are no:

-For small teams or departments, that simplicity is fine.
+For small businesses or departments, that simplicity is fine.
 In my testing, and with my small team, WhatsApp groups could handle the workload.

 But for larger organizations, WhatsApp quickly becomes messy and unmanageable.